RocketDerp/April14_2025/Quotes_Pile/Carl_Sagan_Quotes.md

 ― Carl Sagan, The Demon-Haunted World: Science as a Candle in the Dark, 1995, page 59

 year 1995 media 10-second sound bites == year 2025 Bluesky and Twitter media reaction comments / images.

+&nbsp;

+# Nation of Suckers

+"Finding the occasional straw of truth awash in a great ocean of confusion and bamboozle requires vigilance, dedication and courage.
+But if we don’t practise these tough habits of thought, we cannot hope to solve the truly serious problems that face us and we risk becoming a nation of suckers" ― Carl Sagan, The Demon-Haunted World: Science as a Candle in the Dark, 1995, page 82